DaneVinson/scarredworld/TS4/Contracts/Epilogue.md

 TS4 members initial Contracts with Maqamir ended on 5/1/737.
 Some continued on with Maqamir and others left to pursue their own interests.
 As the years passed (and with the help of Worley Finnegani's tale telling) their exploits gained notoriety giving members some degree of fame throughout Nexus.
 The following is commonly known of the Contractors after their time in TS4.

 ## Akuul (Mike)
 Akuul was not offered a Contract extension with Maqamir but he was named Shield Master of the organization Dead Shield.
-He moved to Grave Needle in the Tower Garden of Magnus Arcana and stayed there for some years.
+He moved to the tower Grave Needle in the Tower Garden of Magnus Arcana and stayed there for some years.
 Little else is known of him.

 ## Berrywinkle MacGruder (Andy)
 Berrywinkle was not offered a Contract extension.
 After leaving Maqamir he found employment with the Adjudicators working as a medical examiner.
 Nothing further is noted of him.